ehealthplatformstandards/gitb/README.md

 1. From the current (root) folder issue ``mvn clean install -DskipTests=true -Denv=docker``
 2. Copy file ``gitb-testbed-service/target/itbsrv.war`` to a separate folder to build its Docker image.
-3. Use Dockerfile ``etc/docker/gitb-srv/Dockerfile`` from the same folder to build the image with `docker build -t isaitb/gitb-srv .`.
+3. Use Dockerfile ``etc/docker/gitb-srv/Dockerfile`` from the same folder to build the image with `docker build -t ehealthplatformstandards/gitb-srv .`.

 ### Frontend (gitb-ui)

 1. From the ``gitb-ui`` folder issue ``sbt clean dist``.
 This builds all Play code and automatically calls the required prod build target from its Angular app.
 2. Unzip the contents of the ``gitb-ui/target/universal/gitb-1.0-SNAPSHOT.zip`` archive to a separate folder.
 The name of the resulting unzipped folder should be ``gitb-ui``.
-3. Use the Dockerfile ``etc/docker/gitb-ui/Dockerfile`` from the same folder to build the image with `docker build -t isaitb/gitb-ui .`.
+3. Use the Dockerfile ``etc/docker/gitb-ui/Dockerfile`` from the same folder to build the image with `docker build -t ehealthplatformstandards/gitb-ui .`.

-### Database (gitb-mysql)
+### Database (gitb-postgresql)

-1. From the `etc/docker/gitb-mysql` folder build the image with `docker build -t isaitb/gitb-mysql .`
+1. From the `etc/docker/gitb-postgresql` folder build the image with `docker build -t ehealthplatformstandards/gitb-postgresql .`

 ### Session cache (gitb-redis)

-1. From the `etc/docker/gitb-redis` folder build the image with `docker build -t isaitb/gitb-redis .`
+1. From the `etc/docker/gitb-redis` folder build the image with `docker build -t ehealthplatformstandards/gitb-redis .`

 ### Create the overall service